Any family with young children spends a great deal of time doing laundry!

 Detergent in single-use laundry packets are very concentrated and can be toxic.
 Even a small amount of the detergent can cause serious breathing or stomach problems or eye irritation.

-Between May 17 and June 17, 2012, the Centers for Disease Control (CDC) reported 1,008 cases of laundry detergent poisonings.
+Between May 17 and June 17, 2012, the Centers for Disease Control and Prevention (CDC) reported 1,008 cases of laundry detergent poisonings.
 Of these, almost half were from laundry packets.

 - Never let your children handle or play with the packs.
 The packs dissolve quickly when in contact with water, wet hands, or saliva.